lomev/dotfiles/README.md

 - st

-Actually I use Luke Smith's fork of st, which can be found [here](https://github.com/lukesmithxyz/st).
+I use my fork of st, which can be found [here](https://github.com/reiffarth/st).